rekalogika/rekalogika.dev/docs/file/06-derivation.md

 ## Pipes & Filters Pattern

 Derivation can be used as the building block of filters.
-A filter is a service that perform opportunistic creation and caching of a derived file from a source file.
+A filter is a service that performs opportunistic creation and caching of a derived file from a source file.

 A filter can be applied to a `FileInterface` and does the following: